 Dynamic Menu Items

-A dynamic menu item changes when a modifier key (Control, Option, Shift, or Command).
-For example, the Minimize item in the Window menu usually changes to Minimize All when pressing the Option key.
+A menu item is dynamic when its behavior changes with the addition of a modifier key (Control, Option, Shift, or Command).
+For example, the Minimize item in the Window menu changes to Minimize All when pressing the Option key.

 Avoid making a dynamic menu item the only way to accomplish a task.
 Dynamic menu items are hidden by default, so they’re an appropriate way to offer shortcuts to advanced features.
-However, don’t make people discover a dynamic menu item before they can use your app effectively.
-For example, a user who hasn’t discovered the Minimize All dynamic menu item in the Window menu can still minimize open windows individually.
+However, don’t make people discover a dynamic menu item before they can use your app.
+For example, a user who hasn’t discovered the Minimize All dynamic menu item in the Window menu can still minimize open windows.

 Use dynamic menu items primarily in menu bar menus.
 Although you can add dynamic menu items to contextual and Dock menus, these items can be doubly hard for users to discover.